nipype/pydra-tutorial/notebooks/1_intro_pydra.md

 +++

-**Before going to the main notebooks, let's check if pydra is properly installed.** If you have any issues running the following cell, please revisit the Installation section.
+**Let's check if pydra is properly installed.** If you have any issues running the following cell, please revisit the Installation section.
 TODO-LINK

 ```{code-cell} ipython3
 import pydra